sanderdekoning/RandomDiscussions/RandomDiscussions/README.md

 2. Consider a ​​GradientLayer (let's call it ​gl​) displaying a red to blue vertical gradient.
 Write some code to animate ​gl so that it smoothly transitions from its current state to a green to yellow ​horizontal gradient. ​How would you allow scrubbing the animation using a ​UISlider​ control?
 Note:​ if the animation can't be controlled, maybe time can be bent.

-3. ​Write some code replicating the “counter effect” shown in the video (attached to the email).
+3. ​Write some code replicating the “counter effect” shown in the video.
 This counter component displays a settable number.
 When tapping on it it starts spinning in a slot machine-like manner.
 The written code should be simple and easy to integrate in a project.